mbrlabs/pixl/README.md

 The main goals of this project are ease of use and performance.
 Image decoding/encoding is done by third party libraries.
 Currently supported image formats are: png and jpeg.

-There are also APIs for C and Python.
+There are also APIs for C, Python and Go.

 ## Usage
 ```cpp